chinapedia/wikipedia.abstract.en/Page/Alkane.md

 Occurrence of alkanes in the Universe

-Jupiter.jpg and ethane make up a tiny proportion of Jupiter's atmosphere]] Oil_well.jpgs including alkanes]]
+and ethane make up a tiny proportion of Jupiter's atmosphere]] s including alkanes]]

 Alkanes form a small portion of the atmospheres of the outer gas planets such as Jupiter (0.1% methane, 2 ppm ethane), Saturn (0.2% methane, 5 ppm ethane), Uranus (1.99% methane, 2.5 ppm ethane) and Neptune (1.5% methane, 1.5 ppm ethane).
 Titan (1.6% methane), a satellite of Saturn, was examined by the _Huygens_ probe, which indicated that Titan's atmosphere periodically rains liquid methane onto the moon's surface.[24]
 Also on Titan the Cassini mission has imaged seasonal methane/ethane lakes near the polar regions of Titan.
 Methane and ethane have also been detected in the tail of the comet Hyakutake.
 Chemical analysis showed that the abundances of ethane and methane were roughly equal, which is thought to imply that its ices formed in interstellar space, away from the Sun, which would have evaporated these volatile molecules.[25]
 Alkanes have also been detected in meteorites such as carbonaceous chondrites.